 A critical survey of experimental methods, problems, materials, results, and conclusions, with major emphasis on perception and learning but also some attention to broader problems of personality investigation.
-Two classroom hours and one two-hour laboratory period per week.
-Prerequisities: open only to juniors and seniors intending to major in psychology or allied areas who have had a course in statistics plus at least nine hours of psychology.
+Lectures and laboratory.
+Prerequisites: open only to juniors and seniors intending to major in psychology or allied areas who have had a course in statistics plus at least nine hours of psychology.
 Offered first semester.